xElsayed/Information-Retrieval-Search-Engine/README.md

 3. Spelling Correction

 If a search returns 0 results, the system calculates the Levenshtein Distance between the query term and the index vocabulary to suggest the closest matching word.

-🤝 Contributing

-Contributions, issues, and feature requests are welcome!

-Fork the Project

-Create your Feature Branch (git checkout -b feature/AmazingFeature)

-Commit your Changes (git commit -m 'Add some AmazingFeature')

-Push to the Branch (git push origin feature/AmazingFeature)

-Open a Pull Request

-📝 License

-Distributed under the MIT License.
-See LICENSE for more information.

-Created for the Information Retrieval Course Project